opennode/waldur-core/docs/guide/backends/intro.rst

 -----------------

 NodeConductor is designed to support multiple API-based services for access sharing.
-Services can range from IaaS to SaaS, the common denominator is ability to control services over APIs.
+Services can range from IaaS to SaaS, the common denominator is the ability to control services over APIs.
 Currently supported services are listed below.

 OpenStack (private cloud, volume-based VMs)
 +++++++++++++++++++++++++++++++++++++++++++

-OpenStack is a popular open-source toolkit for building private clouds.
+OpenStack_ is a popular open-source toolkit for building private clouds.

 TODO: describe account model (admin -> service accounts)

 VM creation
 ===========

-When VM instance is created through NodeConductor, it is created as a volume-based image with two volumes:
+When a VM instance is created through NodeConductor, it is created as a bootable from volume.
+The following two volumes are created:

 - **root volume** containing OS root image
 - **data volume** an empty volume for data